dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/index-integration.md

 # SNS Index Canister

-Each SNS is deployed with an index canister that keeps track of each transaction stored by the [ledger canister](ledger-integration.md), sorted by ledger accounts.
+The index canister fetches transactions from the [ledger canister](ledger-integration.md) and indexes them by Account.
+It allows to query the transactions of an Account in descending order and the list of Account that belongs to a Principal.
+An index canister is always deployed as part of the SNS canisters.

-This canister is useful for applications that want to filter transactions by users and/or accounts.
+This canister is useful for applications that want to show the transactions of a specific account.

-Regularly (at each heartbeat), the index canister will query the transactions from the ledger canister, then build the index of known transaction per account.
+Regularly (at each heartbeat), the index canister will query the transactions from the ledger canister and then build the index of known transaction per account.

 ## Initialisation